--All PWLHA's who were housed under the program resided is multiple locales throughout Fresno, having the freedom, with guidance from a case manager to choose their own geographical area for residence.
-Fifty-four households, including households with partners, spouses and children, received assistance either through TBRA or STRMU.
+All PLWHA who were housed under the HOPWA program reside is multiple locales throughout Fresno, having the freedom, with guidance from a case manager, to choose their own geographical area for residence.
+Fifty-seven households, including households with partners, spouses and children, received assistance either through TBRA or STRMU.

-The largest challenges to continuing stable housing remains lack of income, mental health and substance abuse issues.
-While significant accomplishments were stabilizing some through case management services and referrals for treatment and care proved to be advantageous in helping some, who were chronically homeless, remain housed, increase participation in medical care and become employed.
+The largest challenges to continuing stable housing are lack of income, and mental health and substance abuse issues.
+While significant accomplishments were stabilizing, through case management services and referrals, treatment and care proved to be advantageous in helping some, who were chronically homeless, to remain housed, increase participation in medical care and many gained employment.